The-Velvet-Room/reesaybot/README.md

 An implementation of Hubot and Hubot-IRC.
 Seeks to provide functions that aid Twitch users.
 Inspired by Rise Kujikawa of Persona 4.
 Named "reesaybot" to help English speakers pronounce her name.

-This bot does NOT aim to replace administrative/moderation bots like Moobot and Nightbot, so none of its functions will utilize commands requiring operator status in a channel.
+This bot does NOT aim to replace administrative/moderation bots like Moobot and Nightbot, so none of its functions will utilize commands requiring operator status in a channel (for now).

 Notable Features
 =========
 * Saltybet style betting
 * Interaction with the Twitch.tv API (Checking viewers, checking followers, changing game/status, etc.)
-* Interaction with the Challonge API
+* Interaction with the Challonge API (Updating tournament matches, fetching match history, starting bets from matches, etc.)
+* Interaction with the Dropbox API using Challonge data to autoupdate files that Open Broadcasting Software (OBS) can read

 TODO
 =========
-* Interact with the Dropbox API and coordinate with Challonge
 * SRL style Racebot features (start race, stop race, participants, race rating, etc.)
 * World Record fetching